15 Healthy Practices to Handle Bipolar Mood Swings Without Medication?

 Winston Churchill, Lord Byron, Virginia Woolf, Napoleon Bonaparte, Ernest Hemingway and Vincent van Gogh are only a few of the politicians, writers, and artists who, despite having bipolar disorder, have reach great success.

 2.8% of U.S. adults have bipolar disorder according to a diagnostic interview data from National Comorbidity Survey Replication (NCS-R).

-In this article you’re going to learn symptoms and diagnosis of bipolar disorder and how to live with it.
+In this article you’re going to learn symptoms and diagnosis of bipolar disorder and how to handle bipolar mood swings without medication.

 Ready?
 Let’s get started!

 Bipolar disorder is a mood disorder caused by an abnormality of brain chemistry.

 It has been shown that if there’s an imbalance in the levels of 1 or more neurotransmitters, an individual may develop symptoms of bipolar disorder.

 Neurotransmitters are the chemicals responsible for controlling the brain’s functions, and include noradrenaline, serotonin and dopamine.

 Bipolar disorder can also be linked to genetics.
 Family members of a person with bipolar disorder have an increased risk of developing it themselves.